bennetimo/ghost-backup/README.md

 ### Backup to Dropbox
 You can configure the backup location as you wish, which if used in conjunction with [bennetimo/docker-dropbox] will backup to a [Dropbox] folder.

-To do this, you need to have a dropbox container running:
+To do this, you need to have a dropbox container running, linked to your account:
-`docker run <your-dropbox-container>`
+`docker run -d --name dropbox bennetimo/docker-dropbox`

+> You need to link this container to your Dropbox account first, see [docker-dropbox quickstart]

 Then create your backup container using the Dropbox volume:
 `docker run --name ghost-backup -d --volumes-from <your-data-container> --volumes-from <your-dropbox-container> -e "BACKUP_LOCATION=/root/Dropbox" bennetimo/ghost-backup`